it-acad/JOM_Inherintance_Polymorphism/README.md

  ```
 > Don't forget to commit your code before switching to another branch

-In the **main** folder first you need to complete your code with the solution of the tasks
+In the **main** folder, first complete your code by implementing solutions for the tasks.

-After this uncomment all tests in folder **test** and run the code
+Afterward, uncomment all tests in the **test** folder and run the code.
 ```
 mvn test
 ```
-or (if you haven't installed Maven on your PC)
+Alternatively, if Maven is not installed on your PC, you can use the following approach:
 ```
 ./mvnw test
 ```
-or just use command `Run` from your IDE
+or simply use the Run command from your IDE.